 Then add the remainder of the flour and whisk until a nice batter is formed.

 If you have a few small lumps of flour left, that is alright because it will bake just fine.

 Use a half-sheet 12-inch by 17-inch rimmed baking sheet to bake the bars in.
 (You can also use a 9-inch by 13-inch cake pan.
 You would just need to bake the bars for another 5 minutes).

-Lightly spray the baking sheet with cooking oil spray.
-Then pour the batter into the pan.
+Lightly spray the baking dish with cooking oil spray.
+Then pour the pumpkin bar batter into the prepared pan.

 Use a spatula to even out the batter.
 I even lift the sheet up and drop it back onto the kitchen counter to make it more even.